Saint Thomas Becket window in Sens Cathedral

 The Saint Thomas Becket window in Sens Cathedral is an early 13th century stained glass window in Sens Cathedral.
 Noted as a monument historique, it is five metres high by two metres wide.
 Its designer's name is unknown.
 Thomas Becket visited Sens twice during his exile from England - once in 1164 to meet Pope Alexander III and once in 1170 just before returning to England.

+Location

 The window was granted the bay number 23 in the Corpus vitrearum medii aevi.
 It is located in the north choir aisle and is made up of thirteen medallions, four at the top, four at the bottom and five forming a cross in the centre, reading bottom to top.
 It shows scenes from Thomas' life and is one of a dozen such windows in north-west France - another is at Chartres.
 At top centre is Christ blessing.